chaoss/MARS/automation-english/README.md

 #### Step 4: Configuring the yml config file & Updating the cover page

-The only input you are supposed to configure is the [`yml`](active_user_input/working-groups-config.yml) config file and the [`cover.tex`](active_user_input/cover.tex) file.
+The only inputs you are supposed to configure is the `yml` config file and the `cover.tex` file.

-Both of them can be found in the [`active_user_input`](active_user_input) directory.
+* The `yml` config is the most important piece of MARS as it describes the outline of all the working groups and metrics that need to be included and in which order.

-The `yml` config is the most important piece of MARS as it describes the outline of all the working groups and metrics that need to be included and in which order.
+* The `cover.tex` file is used to update the release month and year as well as the copyright year.

-The `cover.tex` file is used to update the release month and year as well as the copyright year.
+Both of them can be found in the [`active_user_input`](active_user_input) directory. \

-Both the files has it own separate README to avoid congestion here.
-Refer to this [README](active_user_input) for configuring it.
+Both the files have their own separate README to avoid congestion here.
+Refer to this [README](active_user_input) for configuring them.

 Once you have confirmed the above changes you can proceed to the next and the final step.